-- 12.2 Notwithstanding section 12.1, only those uses listed below shall be permitted on the ground floor of a building in the DH-1 Zone immediately abutting the streetline of Pedestrian-Oriented Commercial Streets, as identified on Map 3: - (a) The following commercial uses:

-Banks and related uses;
+- 12.2 Notwithstanding section 12.1, only those uses listed below shall be permitted on the ground floor of a building in the DH-1 Zone immediately abutting the streetline of Pedestrian-Oriented Commercial Streets, as identified on Map 3: - (a) The following commercial uses: Banks and related uses; Licenced Licensed alcohol establishments; Personal service uses; Eating establishments; Movie theatres; Commercial recreation uses; and Retail uses; - (b) Cultural uses; and - (c) Temporary model suites; and - (d) Uses accessory to the foregoing. - 12.3 Notwithstanding section 12.2, pedestrian entrances and lobbies associated with any use permitted pursuant to section 12.1 may face and have access onto Pedestrian-Oriented Commercial Streets.

-Licensed Licensed alcohol establishments:

-Personal service uses;

-Eating establishments;

-Movie theatres;

-Commercial recreation uses; and

-Retail uses;

-- (b) Cultural uses; and

-- (c) Uses accessory to the foregoing.

-- 12.3 Notwithstanding section 12.2, pedestrian entrances and lobbies associated with any use permitted pursuant to section 12.1 may face and have access onto Pedestrian-Oriented Commercial Streets.